ibm-cloud-docs/satellite/locations.md

 **To create a location from the console**:
 1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click **Create location**.
 2. Click **Manual setup**.
 3. Enter a name and an optional description for your location.
-The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
+The {{site.data.keyword.satelliteshort}} location name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
+Do not reuse the same name for multiple locations, even if you deleted another location with the same name.
 4. In the **Object Storage** section, you can click **Edit** to optionally enter the exact name of an existing {{site.data.keyword.cos_full_notm}} bucket that you want to use to back up {{site.data.keyword.satelliteshort}} location control plane data.
 Otherwise, a new bucket is automatically created in an {{site.data.keyword.cos_short}} instance in your account.
 5. Select the {{site.data.keyword.cloud_notm}} region that you want to use to manage your location.
 For more information about why you must select an {{site.data.keyword.cloud_notm}} region, see [About {{site.data.keyword.cloud_notm}} regions for {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
 Make sure to select the region that is closest to where your host machines physically reside that you plan to attach to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
 6. Click **Create location**.
 When you create the location, a location control plane master is deployed to one of the zones that are located in the {{site.data.keyword.cloud_notm}} region that you selected.